maxim-zhao/micromachineseditor/README.md

 - Upgrading from 3bpp to 4bpp graphics (as an enhancement to the game)
 - Hacking all the known cheats to check for any more

-Not all of this is necessary for a first release - just being able to editr tracks in-place would be the majority of the usefulness.
+Not all of this is necessary for a first release - just being able to edit tracks in-place would be the majority of the usefulness.

 The disassembly
 ----